Parameter-free Separable Lowest-order Non-relativistic Hamiltonian for Helium Atom: Results and Discussions

 \section{Results and Discussions}

 We have developed a single electron potential for helium atom given by equation (\ref{eq:pt1b}).
 The pseudopotential is used to calculate the $1snl$ eigenvalues for helium atom as shown in table \ref{tab1} for angular momenta of up to ${l_{\mathrm{max}}=7}$.
-The results are presented for the first five principal quantum numbers for each angular momentum values.
-In generating our results, a B-spline radial box of $600$ B-splines, ${r_{\mathrm{max}}=200}$, $k=10$, and a non-linear knot sequence is used.
+The results, calculated using Eq.\eqref{eq:pt5}, are presented for the first five principal quantum numbers for each angular momentum value.

-The results generated with the potential presented is in good agreement with the references values \cite{Scrinzi1998} at larger values of $n$ and $l$ as expected.
-The singlet and triplet values are the reference experimental \cite{Nist2018} results.
-We can observe that the present results are close to the triplet values while the reference theoretical data are close to the singlet values.
-It is also clearly visible in the present results that the accidental degeneracy, where states having the same principal quantum numbers but different angular momentum quantum numbers have the same energies, is completely removed.
-This is a consequence of the symmetry-dependent interaction potential used.
+The results generated with the derived pseudopotential are in reasonable agreement with the references values \cite{Scrinzi1998} at larger values of $n$ and $l$ as expected.
+The singlet and triplet values presented in table \ref{tab1} are the reference experimental \cite{Nist2018} results.
+We can observe that the present results are close to the triplet values while the reference theoretical data \cite{Scrinzi1998} are close to the singlet values.
+It is also clearly visible in the present results that the accidental degeneracy observed in our previous results \cite{Jobunga2017b}, where states having the same principal quantum numbers but different angular momentum quantum numbers have the same energies, is completely removed.
+This is a consequence of the symmetry-dependent interaction potential used in our suggested method.

-The largest discrepancy between the present results and the literature values stem from the lowest lying spherically symmetric states.
-This discrepancy seems to stem from the influence of coherences, which are vanishing in our non-relativistic case.
-The coherences also help in distinguishing between the singlet and triplet states of helium.
+The largest discrepancy between the present results and the literature values are in the lowest lying spherically symmetric states.
+The discrepancy seems to stem from the equal partitioning of the electron-electron interaction for the ${l=0}$ states.
+In ref. \cite{Jobunga2017b}, it is evident that the classical partitioning of the electron-electron interaction, which is dependent on the radial distance $r_i$, yields better aggreement with the excited spherical states.

-From equation (\ref{eq:pt1b}), it can be deduced that the nuclear charge screening effect of the other electron can be determined exactly.
-The charge screening can be seen to depend on the nuclear charge and the angular momentum of the active electron.
-This work therefore modifies the existing theory of charge screening \cite{Clementi1963} by introducing symmetry dependence in it.

 In table \ref{tab2}, we present the eigenvalues of autoionizing levels of helium relative to the groundstate energy.
 The eigenvalues have been evaluated using equation (\ref{eq:pt4}).
-We have also determined the non-relativistic excitation energies of the $2s^2$ and $2p^2$ autoionizing states from the present method to be $59.19$ eV and $64.31$ eV respectively against the known experimental values of $57.8$ eV and $62.2$ eV \cite{Rudd1964} respectively.
-The excitation energy for the $2p^2$ autoionizing state is an improvement of the value presented in ref. \cite{Jobunga2017} since the current separable Hamiltonian for helium breaks the degeneracy of states with equal principle quantum number but different orbital angular momentum quantum numbers.

 From table \ref{tab2}, one can observe that our $ns^2$ $^1S$ states and $2s2p$ $^1P$ state results compare well with ref.$_1$ values while $np^2$ $^1S$ states results are lower compared to the reference values.
 This observation forms a complementary relationship with table \ref{tab1} results in that singly excited states with $s$ symmetry are poorly described while doubly excited states with $s$ symmetry are well described by the present potential.
 Conversely, single excited states with $p$ symmetry are well described while doubly excited states with $p$ symmetry are underestimated by the present potential.